-This year the retreat will be hosted at our newly renovated building at 112 Medina St. Join us on Friday, October 26th for a casual evening of fun together and then again on Saturday, October 27th for a full day of activities!
-Saturday will include sessions together where we will hear from our guest speaker, Julie Canlis, author of A Theology of the Ordinary.
-Also on Saturday you are invited to join workshops to engage in dialog and hands-on activities to see explore where the sacred and the ordinary inhabit the same space.
-Full workshop descriptions are below!
+Join us on Friday, October 25th for an evening of fun together and then again on Saturday, October 26th for a full day of activities!
+Saturday will include sessions together where we will hear from our guest speaker, Steve Garber, author of Visions of Vocation: Common Grace for the Common Good.
+Also on Saturday you are invited to join workshops to engage in dialog and hands-on activities to learn about how God has made us, called us and is sending us into areas of culture and life.

 WHAT’S THE COST?

 We don’t want the cost to be a barrier for you to come to the retreat so we have scholarships available!
 If you need a scholarship, or would like to contribute towards the scholarship fund EMAIL US (email@example.com) before you register.

 The Church and Race (with Cliff Warner and Corey Tabor):

 One of the most urgent and important social issues facing society and Christians today is that of racial justice and the role of the church in our neighborhoods and communities.
 Our rector Cliff Warner and special guest Corey Tabor will hold an honest discussion about this sensitive and vital topic.